-- The electric investor-owned utilities must convey to public safety partners at the time of first notification preceding a de-energization event information regarding the upcoming de-energization, including estimated start time of the event, estimated duration of the event, and estimated time to full restoration.
+- The electric investor-owned utilities must convey to public safety partners information regarding an upcoming de-energization, including estimated start time of the event, estimated duration of the event, and estimated time to full restoration.
 The electric investor-owned utilities must use the previously established contact channels developed in advance of the 2019 wildfire season and should strive to provide contact according to the timeframes adopted in these guidelines.
-The electric investor-owned utilities must provide the number of medical baseline customers in the impacted area to first/emergency responders and/or local jurisdictions. - For the 2019 wildfire season, the electric investor-owned utilities must, at the time of first notification preceding a de-energization event, make available a Geographic Information System shapefile via a secure data transfer process depicting the most accurate and specific information possible regarding the boundaries of the area subject to de-energization to all public safety partners whose jurisdictions or service areas will be impacted by the de-energization event, including adjacent jurisdictions or service areas that could lose power as a result of de-energization in a high fire threat district.
-Going forward, the electric investor-owned utilities must work to provide a secure data transfer of the de-energization boundary in Geographic Information System Representational State Transfer Service format (or other agreed upon format that is rapidly consumable by existing geospatial and situational awareness tools) and must also show affected circuits and any other information that is requested by public safety partners and can reasonably be provided by the utility.
+The electric investor-owned utilities must provide the number of medical baseline customers in the impacted area to first/emergency responders and/or local jurisdictions. - For the 2019 wildfire season, the electric investor-owned utilities must make available a Geographic Information System shapefile via a secure data transfer process depicting the exact area subject to de-energization to all public safety partners whose jurisdictions will be impacted by the de-energization event, including adjacent jurisdictions that could lose power as a result of de-energization in a high fire threat district.
+Going forward, the electric investor-owned utilities must work to provide a secure data transfer of the de-energization boundary in Geographic Information System Representational State Transfer Service format (or other agreed upon format that is rapidly consumable by existing geospatial and situational awareness tools) and must also show affected circuits and any other information that is requested by public safety partners and can reasonably be provided by the utility, including affected circuits.
 The utilities must work towards being able to provide real-time data to public safety partners.

-The electric investor-owned utilities must partner with • local public safety partners to communicate with all other customers that a de-energization event is possible, the estimated start date and time of the de-energization event, the estimated length of the de-energization event, which may be communicated as a range, and the estimated time to power restoration, which again, may be communicated as a range.
+- The electric investor-owned utilities must partner with ٠ local public safety partners to communicate with all other customers that a de-energization event is possible, the estimated start date and time of the de-energization event, the estimated length of the de-energization event, which may be communicated as a range, and the estimated time to power restoration, which again, may be communicated as a range.
 Communications should state when the customer can next expect communication about the de-energization event.
 Communication, consistent with best practices articulated in the California Alert and Warning Guidelines must answer five key recipient questions: (1) Who is the source of the warning; (2) What is the threat; (3) Does this affect my location; (4) What should I do; and (5) What is the expected duration of the event.

-Communications must also point customers towards education and outreach materials disseminated in advance of the 2019 wildfire season.

-• The electric investor-owned utilities must provide up-to-date information, including a depiction of the boundary of the de-energization event, on their websites' homepage and a dedicated Public Safety Power Shut-off webpage regarding the de-energization event.
+Communications must also point customers towards education and outreach materials disseminated in advance of the 2019 wildfire season. - The electric investor-owned utilities must provide up-to-date information on their websites' homepage and a dedicated Public Safety Power Shut-off webpage regarding the de-energization event.
 The electric investor-owned utilities, in partnership with local public safety partners, must establish and communicate a 24-hour means of contact that customers may use to ask questions and/or seek information.